abobija/esp-discord/README.md

 ## Examples

-Examples of using [esp-discord](https://github.com/abobija/esp-discord) can be found in separated [esp-discord-examples](https://github.com/abobija/esp-discord-examples) repository.
+More examples of using [esp-discord](https://github.com/abobija/esp-discord) can be found in separated [esp-discord-examples](https://github.com/abobija/esp-discord-examples) repository.

 ## Author